 STATUTES OF SECTION AICA THE NETHERLANDS

-- The Dutch Section of the International Association of Art Critics (AICA) is established under the terms of the present Statutes, in accordance with the Statutes of its parent body, an international, non-governmental Association, with its headquarters in Paris.
+- The name of the Section: de Nederlandse afdeling van de internationale vereniging van kunstcritici, AICA-Nederland (called The Netherlands Section of the Art Critics’ Association or the Association).
+The Netherlands Section of the International Association of Art Critics (AICA, Association Internationale des Critiques d’Art) is established under the terms of the present Statutes, in accordance with the Statutes and Regulations of its parent body, an international, non-governmental Association (NGO) recognized by UNESCO, with its Office in Paris.

-- As a Section of the International Association, the Dutch Section has Statutes, which closely reflect those of the parent organisation.
-These must be kept up-to-date with those of International AICA and formally approved by AICA’s Administrative Council.
+- As a Section of the International Association, The Netherlands Section has Statutes, which closely reflect those of the parent organisation.
+These must be kept up-to-date with those of AICA International and formally approved by AICA’s General Assembly.

-- The aims of the Dutch Section of AICA are:
+- The aims of The Netherlands Section of AICA are:

-- to promote art criticism as a discipline and contribute to its methodology;
+- a) to promote art criticism as a discipline and contribute to its methodology

-- to promote the ethical and professional interests of its Members and defend their rights;
+- b) to promote the ethical and professional interests of its Members and defend their rights

-- to maintain an active national and international network for its Members, with the aid of the available systems of communication, and encouragement of face-to-face encounters;
+- c) to maintain an active national and international network for its Members, with the aid of digital and face-to-face encounters

-- to contribute to mutual understanding of visual arts and aesthetics in all cultures;
+- d) to contribute to mutual understanding of visual arts and aesthetics in all cultures

-- to stimulate professional relationships across political, geographical, ethnic, economic and religious boundaries;
+- e) to stimulate professional relationships across political, geographical, ethnic, economic and religious boundaries

-- impartially to defend freedom of expression and thought, and oppose arbitrary censorship;
+- f) to defend and promote freedom of expression and thought.

 - The duration of the Section is unlimited.